CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

-- 👋 Hi, I’m @CrypticQuintessence
+- 👋 Hi, I’m Cryptic Quintessence.

+- 👀 MINIMUM HARDWARE: 16 GB of RAM, AT bare minimum INTEL IRIS XE GRAPHICS.
+-
 - 👀 RECOMMENDED HARDWARE:  16-32 GB of ram, 12-16GB of VRAM.
 6-8+ core modern CPU.
+A 4K HDR Display.
+- 👀 The Recommended hardware ^^^ Is what only recommended because thats what I used when making the modlist.
+-
+- 👀 I also have this modlist installed and running on my GPD WIN3, Which has an i7-1165g7 processor and a 720p display.
+- 👀 Don't let the RECOMMENDED HARDWARE section scare you as if you make some compromises like disabling ENB or disabling Grass,
+- 👀 Then this modlist should work on any system with 4 or more cores.

+- 👀 If you have a poor computer processor and graphics card, you will need to do some additional steps after installation is complete.

-- 💞️ HARD REQUIREMENT: At Least 295 GB OF FREE SPACE ON YOUR HARD DRIVE, After Install is Complete the game WILL ONLY TAKE UP 181.7GB
+- 💞️ HARD REQUIREMENT: At Least 295 GB OF FREE SPACE ON YOUR HARD DRIVE - AND 16 GB of RAM Minimum.

 - 📫 Try reaching me at reddit r/SpaceEngineerGuy420
 - 📫 OR [Discord](https://discord.gg/X26qEpPh )
 - 📫 OR [Youtube](https://www.youtube.com/channel/UCbpbGRJs70w9Ol4mXUf9t7Q )